-Joseph’s desire to utilise technology as a tool to protect the planet and strengthen our communities has long driven him.
-With experience working with small businesses worldwide setting up websites and digital systems, to large analytics and tracking projects for companies such as Liberty London and ECB.
+Joseph’s desire to utilise technology as a tool to protect the planet and strengthen our communities has long driven him, with experience working with small businesses worldwide setting up websites and digital systems, to large analytics and tracking projects for companies such as Liberty London and ECB.

 BA (Distinction) in Software and Electrical Engineering from University of Liverpool.

-Growth Hub Global
+Founder/ Director, Growth Hub Global

 Kajal is currently leading the London School of Economics’ first ever accelerator programme supporting 15 early stage businesses focused on profit and purpose.
 She is the Director of Growth Hub Global where she supports European companies and universities to grow globally leveraging her own experience starting and growing a business internationally.